Man convicted of being armed habitual criminal sentenced to 24 years in prison

-URBANA — A Champaign man convicted of having a gun, three days after he allegedly shot his own cousin, has been sentenced to 24 years in prison.
+URBANA — A Champaign man convicted of having a gun three days after he allegedly shot his cousin has been sentenced to 24 years in prison.

-Hilson, 35, who lived in the 1300 block of Garden Hills Drive, was convicted by a jury in April of being an armed habitual criminal following his arrest on Oct.
+Hilson, 35, who listed an address in the 1300 block of Garden Hills Drive, was convicted by a jury in April of being an armed habitual criminal following his arrest Oct.
 7 in a car in which police found a gun under the seat.

-Being a multiple convicted felon, Hilson is not allowed to possess a weapon.
-He denied it was his but his DNA was found on it.
+Because he has multiple previous convictions, Hilson is not allowed to possess a weapon.
+He denied it was his, but his DNA was found on it.

-Assistant State’s Attorney Scott Larson showed Webber police body camera video in which the victim identified Hilson as the person who shot him in the upper thigh in an argument “about nothing,” which he later expounded on to call “some past (expletive).”
+Assistant State’s Attorney Scott Larson showed Webber police body- camera video in which the victim identified Hilson as the person who shot him in the thigh in an argument “about nothing,” which he later expounded on to call “some past (expletive).”

-The car that Hilson was stopped in on Oct.
-7 matched the description of the one that witnesses said he fled in when he left the shooting scene and the gun he had was a .40-caliber.
-However, the state crime lab was unable to match the casing from the shooting to the gun found.
+The car that Hilson was stopped in Oct.
+7 matched the description of the one that witnesses said he fled in when he left the shooting scene, and the gun he had was a .40-caliber.
+However, the state crime lab was unable to match the casing from the shooting to the gun that was found.

-Hilson was also charged with attempted first-degree murder and aggravated battery with a firearm for shooting his cousin but those charges were severed at trial from the armed habitual criminal so Hilson would not be unduly prejudiced.
+Hilson was also charged with attempted first-degree murder and aggravated battery with a firearm for allegedly shooting his cousin, but those charges were severed at trial from armed habitual criminal so Hilson would not be unduly prejudiced.

 Larson said he’ll decide soon if he intends to prosecute Hilson on the other counts in light of Webber’s sentence.
 Hilson must serve 85 percent, or just over 20 years.
 He was given credit for 254 days already served.

-Larson sought the maximum 30 years in prison, arguing that he had proved Hilson was also guilty of the more serious attempted murder, which carries a sentence of 31 to 55 years.
+Larson sought the maximum 30 years in prison, arguing that he had proved that Hilson was also guilty of the more- serious attempted murder, which carries a sentence of 31 to 55 years.

 “He left his cousin there to die and drove away in a car.
 He fled and he kept the gun,” Larson argued, calling Hilson “an extreme danger to anyone he comes across.”